How to Set Up an Apple Watch

 By Aayush

 The Apple Watch stands as Apple’s premiere smartwatch, blending a robust feature set with the intuitive ease of use the tech giant is renowned for.
-If you’ve recently purchased one of these sleek wearables, spending some time customizing your settings ensures you get the most out of your new device.
+If you’ve recently purchased one of these sleek wearables, spending some time customising your settings ensures you get the most out of your new device.

 How to set up Apple Watch